Ruggles of Red Gap (1923 film)

 Ruggles of Red Gap is a 1923 American silent Western film directed by James Cruze and written by Anthony Coldeway and Walter Woods that was adapted from the novel by Harry Leon Wilson.
 The film stars Edward Everett Horton, Ernest Torrence, Lois Wilson, Fritzi Ridgeway, Charles Stanton Ogle, Louise Dresser, Anna Lehr, and William Austin.
 The film was released on October 7, 1923, by Paramount Pictures.

 Plot

 An English valet brought to the American west assimilates into the American way of life.

 Cast

+Production

+Ruggles of Red Gap was filmed on location near Eureka, California.

 Preservation

 With no prints of Ruggles of Red Gap located in any film archives, it is a lost film.